robm26/travel-browser/README.md

 ### Learning Objectives
-* Multi-modal: Strategies for cards, Echo displays and browser
+* Multi-modal: Strategies for cards and Echo displays
 * Using Echo display templates for list, detail and image
 * Guiding the user with sample slot values
 * Context using a history session attribute